nhsd-a2si/docs-uec-appts/_pages/implementation/implementation_API.md

 ### Service Root URL ###

-The [Service Root URL](https://www.hl7.org/fhir/STU3/http.html#general) is the address root address of where the resources defined by a capability are found.
+The [Service Root URL](https://www.hl7.org/fhir/STU3/http.html#general) is the root address of where the resources defined by a capability are found.

 The Service Root URL is the `[base]` portion of FHIR URLs.